-Highlight the box beside From and press the 🚳 button to toggle between On and Off.
+Highlight the box beside From and press the button to toggle between On and Off.
 When set to Off, you can enter a specific Date and Time.
 When set to On, the search will be from the first recorded image.
-When highlighting 🛊 and pressing the 🚳 button the bookmark list displays and the bookmark point you selected will be the starting date and time.

 Highlight the box beside To and press the button to toggle between On and Off.
 When set to Off, you can enter a specific Date and Time.
 When set to On, the search will be from the last recorded image.
-When highlighting and pressing the button the bookmark list displays and the bookmark point you selected will be the ending date and time.